Michael Owen's WLS 2000

 Michael Owen's WLS 2000 is an association football video game developed by Silicon Dreams Studio and published by THQ for the Nintendo 64.
-Released on 10 November 2000, the game stars English footballer Michael Owen.
+Released on 24 September 1999, the game stars English footballer Michael Owen.
+It is the third and final game in the World League Soccer series after World League Soccer '98 and Michael Owen's World League Soccer '99.

 Michael Owen's WLS 2000 has received reskinned versions for releases outside the United Kingdom, primarily Mia Hamm Soccer 64, which stars Mia Hamm and was released in North America by SouthPeak Interactive.

 Development

 Michael Owen's WLS 2000 was originally announced by Eidos Interactive in September 1998, as a Nintendo 64 conversion of Silicon Dreams Studio's previous World League Soccer game, Michael Owen's World League Soccer '99.
 However, it was put on hold as Eidos Interactive did not find itself suitable for the Nintendo 64 market, until it was announced, in August 1999, that THQ had picked up the game for further production.
 It was reported that Owen received £300,000 to perform motion-capture and lend his image for the title.